GarrettBoggs/portfolio/README.md

 #### By _**Garrett Boggs**_

 ## Description
-  _This is a basic Portfolio site that offers information about my programming skills, along with a education and interests._
+  _This is a basic Portfolio site that offers information about my programming skills, along with a education and interests.
+Created using HTML, CSS, and Bootstrap framework_

 ## Setup instruction